-We modeled our program after the library literacy program in the sense that we offered tutoring assistance designed to meet the student’s needs, rather than offer a class.
+The program is modeled after the library literacy program in the sense that our tutoring assistance designed to meet the student’s needs, rather than offering a class.
 Individualized help is a logical way to proceed because our students’ needs are varied.
 Our clients range from young college students who just need help with the application paperwork to senior citizens who are studying in Spanish.
 At first we met once a week from 5 to 7 PM on Thursdays in the library where volunteers helped students get started with the process and learn how to study for the interview and exam.
 Many of our volunteers were high school students who got a real sense of accomplishment helping their elders achieve their dreams.

 Although I conceived and established the program, most of the daily work was done by volunteers.
-One of our long-time volunteers was Luis Arreguin, a teacher of adult students.
-When the North Monterey Unified School District received more funds for Adult Education, they hired Luis to teach U.S. Citizenship.
+One of our long-time volunteers is Luis Arreguin, a teacher of adult students.
+When the North Monterey Unified School District received funding for Adult Education, they hired Luis to teach U.S. Citizenship.
 Since he was already working with us, they kept him in the library.

 Having Luis Arreguin as a paid teacher has allowed us to expand our program so that now we provide service to citizenship students for 3 hours a day 3 days a week.

 Book making, charcoal painting, cardboard robots, oil painting, screen printing, kite building, Japanese brush painting, and fish sculptures.
 Spring decorated hallowed eggs, Day of the Dead masks, Christmas ornaments, and Valentine’s Day cards.